Saturday, September 04, 2010 Detailed Auto Topics

 As long as quality components are used, the system works and holds up well.
 It has been used by many automakers for years.
 When low quality stepper motors are substituted, failure is simply a matter of time.

-AGCO can now repair many of these malfunctioning dashes for you.
-We can replace all of the stepper motors, with new improved motors.
+Many internet suppliers can now repair many of these malfunctioning dashes for you.
+They can replace all of the stepper motors with new improved motors and replace the dash panel lights as well.
 The advantages are:

 much lower cost